 He made multiple attempts at crossing the sea.
-On the first try, he was caught and brought to prison, a lucky conclusion compared to some of others who were killed.
+On the first try, he was caught and brought to prison.
+Others he knew died.
 One 18-year-old passenger, his friend, he says, died at sea.
 There were 137 people on board that boat.
 Small boys with machine guns robbed the survivors.

 Destiny spent one month in prison in Sabratha.